DeisData/bash-shell-skills/session-2.md

 ### Checking on your loop before you run it!
 It can be a good idea to run your loop with `echo` in front of you commands, to make sure it will act the way you believe.
 For example, in the loop above I may want to first run `echo "bash goostats $datafile stats-$datafile"` before I run the loop to execute the `goostats` program.

-## Commands We Already Know
-- Navigating File System
-  - `ls`: listing contents of working directory with many options: `-F` classify, `-a` list all, `-s` size, `-S` sort by size
-  - `pwd` print working directory
-  - `clear` the terminal
-  - `man` will give you the manual for a command
-  - `cd` will change working directory
-  - `cd ..` change up to parent directory
-  - `cd ~` change to home directory
-- Creating Directories or Files:
-  - `mkdir path` creates a new directory
-  - `nano new` runs a text editor
-  - `touch new` creates an empty (0 byte) file
-- Moving or Renaming directories or files safely:
-  - `mv -i old new`
-- Copying directories and/or files:
-  - `cp old new`
-  - `cp -r` to copy a directory and all contents
-- Removing / Deleting Safely: **Deleting is forever**
-  - `rm -i path` delete file with confirmation
-  - `rm -i -r path` delete directory and contents
-- Wildcards
-  - `?` matches to one character
-  - `*` matches to zero to many characters
-- Filters
-  - `wc` is the word count
-  - `echo` prints text or the value of a variable
-  - `sort` sorts the contents of a file.  `sort -n ` sorts numerically.
-- Write to a file from Prompt
-  - `>` **redirects** a command's output to a file
-  - `>>` **redirects* a command's output to append to end of a file
-- View particular file contents
-  - `cat`concatentate prints the contents of files
-  - `less` displays a screenful of the file and then stops
-  - `head` shows the first few lines of a file
-  - `tail` shows the last few lines of a file
-  - `cut` removes or cuts out certain sections of each line in a file
-     - `-d` option specifies a delimeter
-     - `-f` option specifies the column for extraction
-  - `uniq` filters out adjecent matching lines in a file.
-- Piping Commands Together
-  - `|` command **pipe** tells the shell to use the output of a command on the left as the input of the command on the right

 ### Resources